frontdevde/mnml-devtools-theme/README.md

 ## Customization
 Feel free to fork and customize the theme to your needs.
 Missing some selectors?
 Just navigate Chrome to `chrome-devtools://devtools/devTools.css` and get a detailed list of nearly all possible selectors and their default styles.

+#### To make customization easier use the supplied Grunt tasks

+To install grunt and dependencies

+	# sudo npm install -g grunt-cli
+	# npm install

+Then to watch, compile and copy the files use

+	# grunt watch:mac

 ## Theme preview
 ![Elements view](https://raw.github.com/frontdevDE/mnml-devtools-theme/master/ressources/screenshot.png)
 ![Options view](https://raw.github.com/frontdevDE/mnml-devtools-theme/master/ressources/screenshot_options.png)